andreyto/pgp-par/README.md

 Make sure that your are in a directory where you have write access and enough free space (20G).

-Follow the Installation instructions below, editing CMake configuration variables if necessary, and then running the installation command: `<path to checked out source>/config/installPGP.sh -e htc -r PGP`
+Follow the Installation instructions below, first editing environment scripts and CMake configuration variables if necessary, and then running the installation command: `proteogenomics/config/installPGP.sh -e htc -r PGP`

 This will install the pipeline into a directory `PGP` in your working directory.

-Download and unpack sample input directory with reduced (subsampled) spectra data.

-Execute:
+The installation procedure will automatically test the pipeline in a local (multicore) execution mode on reduced (subsampled) spectra data included in the package distribution and report the test status.

+You can also download the full size version of the testing dataset (8.3GB in size) as:

+    **URL**

+Unpack it in your current working directory:

+    tar -zxf Cyanobacterium.synechocystis.PCC6803.tar.gz

+And execute:

     PGP/proteogenomics/config/run.PGP.htc.sh Cyanobacterium.synechocystis.PCC6803  Cyanobacterium.synechocystis.PCC6803.results

-Check Cyanobacterium.synechocystis.PCC6803.results/GFFs to make sure that there are output GFF3 files where.
-You can load the GFF3 files and corresponding reference from Cyanobacterium.synechocystis.PCC6803/Databases/Genomic into any of the genomic browsers such as NCBI Genome workbench, Artemis or CLC Genomics workbench in order to check the newly created annotations visually.
+This will take about 100 CPU*hrs.
+Following completion, check Cyanobacterium.synechocystis.PCC6803.results/GFFs to make sure that there are output GFF3 files where.
+You can load the GFF3 files and corresponding reference from Cyanobacterium.synechocystis.PCC6803/Databases/Genomic into any of the genomic browsers such as [NCBI Genome workbench](http://www.ncbi.nlm.nih.gov/tools/gbench/), Artemis [[PMC3278759](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3278759/)] or [CLC Genomics workbench](http://www.clcbio.com/products/clc-genomics-workbench/) for a visual inspection of the newly created annotations.

 I).
 The PGP Algorithm
 ----------------------